 Root decay treatment

-If a root cavity is caught early on, the dentist may be able to reverse the process without much invasive treatment.
+If a root cavity is caught early, the dentist may be able to reverse the process with minimally invasive treatment.
 This is why regular dental exams are so important.
-It can save you not only stress, but a lot of money as well.
+It can save you not only stress but also a lot of money.

 Your dentist performs a visual exam and takes radiographs.
-This allows him or her to see what is happening on the surface as well as inside the soft and hard tissues.
-Gum recession is usually an indicator of more severe problems, however it does make root caries easier to identify.
+This allows him or her to see what is happening on the surface and within the soft and hard tissues.
+Gum recession is usually an indicator of more severe problems; it does make root caries easier to identify.

 Mild cases